Recycling & Composting

 Volume-based fees

-Applied to the following sites without scales:
+Volume-based fees apply to the following landfills and waste transfer stations without scales:

 - Buick Creek